RobertVelaIII/VM-pathways-web-widget/README.md

-# VM Pathways Intake Widget for Shopify
+# VM Pathways Web Widget

-This folder contains a simple HTML, CSS, and JavaScript implementation of the VM Pathways intake flow.
-The widget can be embedded into a Shopify site to collect customer preferences and provide product recommendations.
+This repository contains a web-based intake widget for VM Pathways that collects customer preferences and provides AI-powered product recommendations using OpenAI's Assistant API.
+The widget is designed to be embedded into websites, including Shopify stores.

 ## Files Included